 The club is run by volunteers – there are no paid staff, but a core group of people devote a lot of time to keeping things running.
 The club appoints committee members at an AGM each September, co-opting additional members as required through the year.
 The Club Constitution is available for download.

-HM Revenue and Customs has registered Cantabs as a Community Amateur Sports Clubs (CASC), which brings the club certain financial advantages.
+HM Revenue and Customs has registered Cantabs as a Community Amateur Sports Clubs (CASC), which brings the club certain financial advantages, including being able to claim Gift Aid on donations.